A RELATIONSHIP WITH GOD

 We should begin to regularly spend

-time in his company, talking to him, looking for his guidance and
+time in his company, talking to him through prayer, looking for his guidance, help and

-wisdom, sensing his love, and indeed being grateful that this powerful being wants a relationship with each of us.
+wisdom in relation to our individual lives, sensing his love, and indeed being grateful that this powerful ‘being’ wants a relationship with each of us.
 Of course, I am not saying this all happens easily for us.
 We are human beings after all, aren’t we?

 With the passing of time God desires that the relationship will further deepen.